davidbuari/examples/README.md

-# examples
+# Examples
-examples that i am using to practice
+Eexamples that i am using to practice

 # Hi there 👋